May. 15, 2022

-Those who are part of the rental community in Region Nine gave back in a significant way May 11-12 for the latest Community Impact Program, which is a joint effort of the ARA Foundation and The Toro Company Foundation.
+Those who are part of the rental community in the American Rental Association’s (ARA) Region Nine gave back in a significant way May 11-12 for the latest Community Impact Program project, which is a joint effort of the ARA Foundation and the Toro Company Foundation.

 This project benefited My Friend’s House, a shelter in Vacaville, Calif., for young adults between the ages of 18 and 24 who have aged out of the foster care system and need transitional housing until they can find a permanent home.